What is a Pallet?

 Pallet Design and Storage

-A pallet, otherwise commonly known as a "skid," is often used as a base or foundation to assemble, handle and stack individual or multiple boxes or goods on.
+A pallet, or a "skid," is often used as a platform base or foundation to assemble, handle and stack individual or multiple boxes or goods on.
 A shipping pallet's uniform design is structured to support and distribute the weight and size of the load.
 Once goods are stacked on a pallet, they are sometimes stabilized using strapping, stretch wrap or other wrapping material so that the load doesn’t move or shift and is protected from fall offs.

 Most importantly, pallets are designed to allow material handling equipment such as forklifts, front loaders or pallet jacks to lift and move these supported items from place to place.
 This makes transporting multiple or large items a much less complicated issue.